-- 44 The Company is engaged in the manufacture and sale of Ossein and Gelatine.
+- 43 The Company is engaged in the manufacture and sale of Ossein and Gelatine.
 Since all these segments meet the aggregation criteria as per the requirements of Ind AS 108 on 'Operating segments', the management considers these as a single reportable segment.
-Accordingly, no further disclosure is required to be furnished. - 45 Certain financial assets and financial liabilities are subject to formal confirmation and reconciliations.
-The Management, however, is confident that the impact whereof, if any, for the year on the financial statements will not be material. - 46 The President has given his assent to the Code on Social Security, 2020 ("Code") in September 2020.
-On 13th November 2020 the Ministry of Labour and Employment released draft rules for the Code.
-However, the date on which the Code will come into effect has not been notified.
+Accordingly, no further disclosure is required to be furnished. - Certain financial assets and financial liabilities are subject to formal confirmation and reconciliations.
+The Management, however, is confident that the impact whereof, if any, for the year on the financial statements will not be material. - The President has given his assent to the Code on Social Security, 2020 ("Code") in September 2020.
+On 13th November 2020 the 45 Ministry of Labour and Employment released draft rules for the Code, However, the date on which the Code will come into effect has not been notified.
 The Company will assess the impact once the subject rules are notified and will give appropriate impact to its financial statements in the period in which the Code becomes effective.

-47 Financial Ratios
+Financial Ratios 46

-Sr. No .
-Particulars 2022-23 2022-23 Variance Reason for variance Numerator Denominator Ratios 2021-22 (%) over 25% 1 Current Ratio (in times) Current Assets Current Liabilities 4.78 4.98 -4% current ratio is reduced as there is reduction in liquid assets (FDRs) 2 Debt-Equity Ratio (in times) Total Borrowings Net Worth 0.00 0.00 0% No debt as at 31st March, 2023 3 Debt Service Coverage Ratio (in times) Profit before Tax, Exceptional Items, Depreciation, Finance Charges Finance Charges + Long Term Borrowings scheduled Principal repayments (excluding prepayments + refinancing) during the year 0.00 0.00 0% No debt as at 31st March, 2023 4 Return on Equity Ratio (%) Net profit after tax Average Networth 12.78% 8.69% 47% Revenue growth has resulted in an improvement in the ratio.
-5 Inventory Turnover (no. of days) Material & Stores & Spares consumed Average Inventory 66 74 -11% - 6 Debtors Turnover Average Trade Revenue from (no. of days) Receivables including unbilled revenue operations 32 39 -18% Due to better collection from debtors and more sales on cash basis 7 Payables Turnover (no. of days) Average Trade payables Cost of goods sold 47 50 -5% - 8 Net Capital Turnover (in times) Annual turnover Working Capital (excluding current maturities of long term debt) 2.99 2.14 40% Improvement in turnover has resulted in an improvement in the ratio.

-Sr. No .
-Particulars 2022-23 Variance Reason for variance Numerator Imerator Denominator Ratios 2021-22 (%) over 25% 9 Net Profit Margin (%) Net profit for the year Total Income 7.90% 7.68% 3% Margin increased due to better sales 10 Return on Capital Employed (%) Profit after tax plus Interest on long term loans and debentures Average capital employed 12.78% 8.69% 47% realisation which has resulted in an improvement in the ratio.
-11 Return on Investment (%) Income generated from investments Time weighted average investment 4.06% 5.38% -25% Short term investment has given lower returns during the period
+Sr. N o.
+Particulars 2023-24 2022-23 Variance Reason for variance Numerator Denominator Ratios (%) over 25% 1 Current Ratio (in times) Current Assets Current Liabilities 4.65 4.54 2% - 2 Debt-Equity Ratio Total Borrowings Net Worth - - 0% - 3 Debt Service Coverage Ratio (in times) Profit before Tax, Exceptional Items, Depreciation, Finance Charges Finance Charges + Long Term Borrowings scheduled Principal repayments (excluding prepayments + refinancing) during the year - - 0% - 4 Return on Equity Ratio (%) Net profit after tax Average Networth 15.12% 12.78% 18% - 5 Inventory Turnover (no. of days) Material & Stores & Spares consumed Average Inventory 70 66 6% - 6 Debtors Turnover (no. of days) Average Trade Receivables including unbilled revenue Revenue from operations 42 32 31% Due to increase in trade receivables 7 Payables Turnover (no. of days) Average Trade payables Cost of goods sold 45 47 -5% - 8 Net Capital Turnover (in times) Annual turnover Working Capital (excluding current maturities of long term debts) 2.48 2.99 -17% - 9 Net Profit Margin (%) Net profit for the year Total Income 8.36% 7.90% 6% - 10 Return on Capital Employed (%) Profit after tax plus Interest on long term loans and debentures Average capital employed 15.12% 12.78% 18% 11 Return on Investment (%) Income generated from investments Time weighted average investment 7.68% 4.06% 89% Due to better yield in mutual funds

-Notes: Networth = Equity + other Equity
+Networth = Equity + other Equity